-3.9 SINGAPORE
+3.9 Singapore

-During the 1980s, Singapore imported medicines from generic suppliers under its government use exceptions in the compulsory licensing laws.
-Remuneration to patent owners was limited to 5 percent of the net ex-factory bulk cost of the drugs.82 In the recently negotiated US/Singapore bilateral Free Trade Agreement (FTA), the United States now limits the grounds under which both the US and Singapore may grant a compulsory license, and introduced new trade rules for remuneration paid under the government use exceptions.
+During the 1980s, Singapore imported medicines from generic suppliers under its government use exceptions clause in the compulsory licensing laws.
+Remuneration to patent owners was limited to 5% of the net ex-factory bulk cost of the drugs.54 In the recently negotiated United States-Singapore bilateral free trade agreement, the United States now limits the grounds under which both the United States and Singapore may grant a compulsory licence, and introduced new trade rules for remuneration paid under the government use exceptions.